RFN: A Random-Feature Based Newton Method for Empirical Risk Minimization in Reproducing Kernel Hilbert Spaces: Conclusion

 \section{Conclusion}

-In this paper, we propose a random-feature based Newton method (RFN) for risk minimization over RKHS.
-We draw explicit connections between the Hessian and the gram matrix and observe that sub-sampled Newton methods are not directly applicable to this optimization problem.
-Then, we show that the Newton method can be expedited by applying kernel approximation techniques.
-From the theoretical point of view, we prove that the approximate Hessian is close to the original Hessian in terms of spectral norm when enough random features are sampled, which in turn ensures the local and global convergence with high probability.
-From the practical point of view, we apply RFN to two real-world data sets, compare it with three other benchmarks, and show that RFN enjoys a faster run time under certain conditions.
+In this paper, we proposed a random-feature based Newton method (RFN) for risk minimization over RKHS.
+We drew explicit connections between the Hessian and the gram matrix and observed that sub-sampled Newton methods are not directly applicable to this optimization problem.
+Then, we showed that the Newton method can be expedited by applying kernel approximation techniques.
+From the theoretical point of view, we proved that the approximate Hessian is close to the original Hessian in terms of spectral norm when enough random features are sampled, which in turn ensures the local and global convergence with high probability.
+From the practical point of view, we applied RFN to three real-world datasets, compared it with other benchmarks, and showed that RFN enjoys a faster run time under certain conditions.
+Future directions include the development of distributed/decentralized variants of RFN as well as data-dependent sampling schemes for random features \cite{wang2021orcca}.